ray155093/azure-docs.zh-tw/articles/connectors/connectors-create-api-dropbox.md

 <properties
 pageTitle="Dropbox | Microsoft Azure"
-description="使用 Azure App Service 建立邏輯應用程式。連線到 Dropbox 來管理您的檔案。您可以執行各種動作，例如上傳、更新、取得及刪除 Dropbox 中的檔案。"
-services="logic-apps"
+description="Create Logic apps with Azure App service.
+Connect to Dropbox to manage your files.
+You can perform various actions such as upload, update, get, and delete files in Dropbox." services="logic-apps"
 documentationCenter=".net,nodejs,java"
 authors="msftman"
 manager="erikre"
 editor=""
 tags="connectors" />